docker/docs/content/manuals/admin/organization/manage-products.md

 the [Docker Build Cloud Dashboard](https://app.docker.com/build) and follow the on-screen instructions.

-To manage access for Docker Build Cloud, sign in to [Docker Build Cloud](http://app.docker.com/build) as an organization owner, select **Account settings**, and then manage access under **Lock Docker Build Cloud**.
+To manage access to Docker Build Cloud, sign in to [Docker Build Cloud](http://app.docker.com/build) as an organization owner, select **Account settings**, and then manage access under **Lock Docker Build Cloud**.